evolaemp/svmcc_website/README.rst

 =====

 ::

     npm install
     bower install
     npm run watch

-The last command also starts a development server on port 9000.
+The last command also starts a development server on ``localhost:9000``.